 The projects, with links to details, are the following:

-The research started in the spring 2019 (Emil Aaltonen Foundation project), whereas the Academy project (for young researchers) is starting in the autumn 2019.
-The personnel will include post-doc researchers, PhD students and currently two research assistants (Elsi Lindell and Miko Pasanen).
+The research started in the spring 2019.
+The personnel will include post-doc researchers, PhD students and research assistants.

 The goals of these projects are related to the development of new econometric and statistical methods.
 The expected methodological development offers new ways of econometric analysis of economic and financial time series.
 The expected empirical results shed light on the behavior of macroeconomy and financial markets, valuable for various decision makers and practitioners, and having potential for new consequences to the theoretical economic and financial models.